Identifying the Recurrence of Sleep Apnea Using a Harmonic Hidden Markov Model: Introduction

+This article introduces a dynamic oscillatory model that is remarkably flexible while being developed in a framework that is still computationally accessible.
+To the best of our knowledge, it is the first statistical methodology that exploits an HMM for analyzing the spectral properties of a time series while quantifying the probabilistic mechanism governing the transitions and recurrence of distinct dynamic patterns.
 The rest of the paper is organized as follows.
 Section \ref{sec:model} presents the model and the general framework of our Bayesian approach.
 Section \ref{sec:inference} and \ref{sec:simulation_studies} provide the inference scheme and simulation studies to show the performance of the proposed method.
 In Section \ref{sec:case_study}, we illustrate the use of our approach to detect instances of apnea in human breathing traces.